signalfx/splunk-otel-java/docs/metrics.md

 gather and export metrics to either [SignalFx SmartAgent](https://github.com/signalfx/signalfx-agent/) or the [Splunk distribution of OpenTelemetry Collector](https://github.com/signalfx/splunk-otel-collector).

+Because this feature is still experimental, metrics are not enabled by default.
+To enable metrics, add `-Dsplunk.metrics.enabled=true` to the JVM arguments or set the environment variable `SPLUNK_METRICS_ENABLED` to `true`.
+For more information, please see the [advanced configuration](advanced-config.md#splunk-distribution-configuration) for details.

 ## Default metric tags

 The following dimensions are automatically added to all metrics exported by the agent: